mudasobwa/mudasobwa.github.io/_posts/2018-08-27-parent-of-my-child-is-not-exactly-me.md

 ## The Problem

 > A man and his son are driving in a car one day, when they get into a fatal accident.
 The man is killed instantly.
 The boy is knocked unconscious, but he is still alive.
 He is rushed to hospital, and will need immediate surgery.
-The doctor enters the emergency room, looks at the boy, and says _“I can’t operate on this boy, he is my son.”  _
+The doctor enters the emergency room, looks at the boy, and says _“I can’t operate on this boy, he is my son.”_
 > How is this possible?
 The answer is simple: the doctor is the boy's mother.

-Sooner or later in each complex application involving data manipulation backed up by the database arises a necessity to have a parent-child relationships inside the same table/model.
-The easiest example that comes into my mind would be a several related blog posts, maintaining the long story chapters.
+Sooner or later in each complex application involving data manipulation backed up by the database arises a necessity to have a parent-child relationship inside the same table/model.
+The easiest example that comes into my mind would be several related blog posts, maintaining the long story chapters.
 The sequence of these posts would be a whole topic but since people rare like to read more than 280 symbols at once nowadays we tend to split long writings into parts.

 ## The wrong approach